SasLuca/rayfork/README.md

 #define RF_RENDERER_IMPL //You must define this in at least one .c/.cpp files to include the implementation
 #define RF_GRAPHICS_API_OPENGL_33 //Choose a graphics API
 #define RF_AUDIO_IMPL //You must define this in at least one .c/.cpp files to include the implementation
-#include "rayfork_audio.h" //Include rayfork audio (note: it's usually better to include rayfork_audio first)
+#include "rayfork_audio.h" //Include rayfork audio (note: it's usually better to include rayfork-audio first)
 #include "rayfork.h" //Include rayfork

 rf_context rf_ctx; //Create a context variable
-rf_audio_context rf_audio_ctx; //Create a context variable for rayfork_audio.
-Note that in the case of rayfork_audio the context struct must be in the same translation unit as the implementation
+rf_audio_context rf_audio_ctx; //Create a context variable for rayfork-audio.
+Note that in the case of rayfork-audio the context struct must be in the same translation unit as the implementation

 void init()
 {
     rf_context_init(&rf_ctx, screen_width, screen_height); //init rayfork
-    rf_load_font_default(); //Optionally load the default raylib font rf_audio_init(&rf_audio_ctx); //init rayfork_audio }
+    rf_load_font_default(); //Optionally load the default raylib font rf_audio_init(&rf_audio_ctx); //init rayfork-audio }
 ```